-Perf orman ce Outcomes Acceptable Outcomes

-n disturbance of potential and/or AO6.2 Where the proposal disturbs soil below

-actu al acid sulphate soil by: 5m AHD or 500m or more of soil, the

-(a) Avoiding disturbance of such areas; or impacts are appropriately managed.

-(b) Treating and managing the disturbance to minimise the volume of acidic leachate within manageable levels; and

-(c) Treating and managing surface and groundwater flows from areas of acid sulphate soils to minimise environmental harm.

-Pest Mana gement

-PO7 Mov rement of State declared or No Acceptable Outcome specified.

-envi ronmental pest plants and pest

-anin nals is prevented by:

-(a) not introducing any new declared

-or environmental pest plants or

-animals onto the property; and

-(b) not allowing seed or plant parts

-of declared or environmental

-pest plants to leave the property.
+Perfo rmance Outcomes Acceptable Outcomes frontage and 6m from all other boundaries for an Advertising Device.
+Landscaping PO5 Landscaping is used to provide an attractive presentation to the street.
+No Acceptable Outcome specified.
+Acid Sulphate Soils PO6 Natural or built environments and human health are not harmed by the production of acid leachate resulting from disturbance of potential and/or actual acid sulphate soil by: (a) Avoiding disturbance of such areas; or (b) Treating and managing the disturbance to minimise the volume of acidic leachate within manageable levels; and (c) Treating and managing surface and groundwater flows from areas of acid sulphate soils to minimise environmental harm.
+AO6.1 No potential or actual acid sulphate soils are disturbed as part of the development.
+Or AO6.2 Where the proposal disturbs soil below 5m AHD or 500m3 or more of soil, the impacts are appropriately managed.
+Pest Management PO7 Movement of State declared or environmental pest plants and pest animals is prevented by: (a) not introducing any new declared or environmental pest plants or animals onto the property; and (b) not allowing seed or plant parts of declared or environmental pest plants to leave the property.
+No Acceptable Outcome specified.